ps-ws/dgl_test/README.md

 # dgl_test
-this is only for test dgl CI
+this is only for test dgl CI.